Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Even though you can’t write to an SSD forever, with normal usage, it’d take many years to deplete even a low-capacity SSD’s P/E cycles.
 Most of us don’t write more than 10GB per day to a drive, and many days we don’t write anything.

-That said, if you still want to extend the life span of an SSD even more, then reduce any unnecessary amount of writing you do to it.
-Considering SSDs have become more affordable, endurance is no longer a huge issue.
+Considering SSDs have become more affordable in pricing and more extensive in capacities, endurance is no longer a huge issue.
+Still, if you still want to extend the life span of an SSD, then reduce any unnecessary amount of writing you do to it.
+Reading does not affect a drive’s life span.

 SSD types: NVMe SSD vs. SATA SSD

-The classification of SSDs is also confusing because the form factors (designs, physical shapes), the interfaces (how a drive connects to a host), and the speed standards overlap between different types.
+The classification of SSDs is also confusing because the form factor (designs, physical shapes), the interface (or connector—how a drive connects to a host), and the speed standard overlap between different types.

-That said, strictly from the interface point of view, you only need to know two popular types: SATA and M.2.
-I'll explain the form factors and their speeds.
+That said, strictly from the interface (connector) point of view, you only need to know two main types: SATA and M.2.
+I’ll explain the form factors and their speeds.

 SATA SSD